zaher2016/website/_posts/2011-04-06-donate-to-the-odk-project.md

   - 'no'

 ---
 [Open Data Kit](http://opendatakit.org) is an open source software project that is free for anyone to download, use, and adapt.
 It is also an ongoing research project by the [Change Group](http://change.washington.edu) at the University of Washington.
-If you would like to support Open Data Kit&#8217;s continued research and development, please consider making a [tax-deductible donation](https://www.washington.edu/giving/make-a-gift?source_typ=3&source=CSEODK).
+If you would like to support Open Data Kit’s continued research and development, please consider making a [tax-deductible donation](https://www.washington.edu/giving/make-a-gift?source_typ=3&source=CSEODK).